paulscherrerinstitute/fast-feedback-indexer/README.md

 *Restrictions*: Initial cell geometry is required.
 In other words - this indexer cannot be used for finding a cell from scratch.

+*Issues*:

+* The refinement algorithms misbehave with electron diffraction data
+* The refinement algorithms misbehave with small molecule data
-*Issues*: Implemented in CUDA, so only Nvidia GPUs are supported currently.
+* Implemented in CUDA, so only Nvidia GPUs are supported currently.
 With a suitable development machine, porting the code to HIP looks like a very realistic possibility.
 Porting to SYCL could also be an option.

 ### Alternative Implementations